Radioactive Waste Management

 How much waste is produced?

-As already noted, the volume of nuclear waste produced by the nuclear industry is very small compared with other wastes generated.
-Each year, nuclear power generation facilities worldwide produce about 200,000 m3 of low- and intermediate-level radioactive waste, and about 10,000 m3 of high-level waste including used fuel designated as waste1.
+As already noted, the volume of nuclear waste produced by the nuclear industry is small compared with other wastes generated from industrial activity.
+Each year, nuclear power generation facilities worldwide produce about 154,000 m3 of LLW and ILW, and about 34,000 m3 of HLW (including used fuel designated as waste)1.

 In the OECD countries, some 300 million tonnes of toxic wastes are produced each year, but conditioned radioactive wastes amount to only 81,000 m3 per year.

 In the UK, for example, the total amount of radioactive waste (including radioactive waste expected to arise from existing nuclear facilities) is about 4.7 million m3, or around 5 million tonnes.
 A further 1 million m3 has already been disposed.
-Of the UK's total radioactive waste, about 94% (i.e. about 4.4 million m3) falls into the low-level radioactive waste (LLW) category.
-About 6% (290,000 m3) is in the intermediate-level radioactive waste (ILW) category, and less than 0.1% (1000 m3) is classed as high-level waste (HLW).
+Of the UK's total radioactive waste, about 94% (i.e. about 4.4 million m3) falls into the LLW category.
+About 6% (290,000 m3) is in the ILW category, and less than 0.1% (1000 m3) is classed as HLW.
 Although the volume of HLW is relatively small, it contains about 95% of the total inventory of radioactivity12.

-A typical 1000 MWe light water reactor will generate (directly and indirectly) 200-350 m3 low- and intermediate-level waste per year.
+A typical 1000 MWe light water reactor will generate (directly and indirectly) 200-350 m3 of LLW and ILW waste per year.
 It will also discharge about 20 m3 (27 tonnes) of used fuel per year, which corresponds to a 75 m3 disposal volume following encapsulation if it is treated as waste.
 Where that used fuel is reprocessed, only 3 m3 of vitrified waste (glass) is produced, which is equivalent to a 28 m3 disposal volume following placement in a disposal canister.

 Managing high-level waste

-Used fuel gives rise to high-level waste (HLW) which may be either the used fuel itself in fuel rods, or the separated waste arising from reprocessing this (see next section on Recycling used fuel).
+Used fuel gives rise to HLW which may be either the used fuel itself in fuel rods, or the separated waste arising from reprocessing (see also information page on Processing of Used Nuclear Fuel).
 In either case, the amount is modest – as noted above, a typical reactor generates about 27 tonnes of used fuel which may be reduced to 3 m3 per year of vitrified waste.
 Both can be effectively and economically isolated, and have been handled and stored safely since nuclear power began.

-If used reactor fuel is not reprocessed, it will still contain all the highly radioactive isotopes, and then the entire fuel assembly is treated as HLW for direct disposal.
+If used reactor fuel is not reprocessed, it will still contain all the highly radioactive isotopes.
+Spent fuel that is not reprocessed is treated as HLW for direct disposal.
 It too generates a lot of heat and requires cooling.
-However, since it largely consists of uranium (with a little plutonium), it represents a potentially valuable resource and there is an increasing reluctance to dispose of it irretrievably.
+However, since it largely consists of uranium (with a little plutonium), it represents a potentially valuable resource, and there is an increasing reluctance to dispose of it irretrievably.

 Either way, after 40-50 years the heat and radioactivity have fallen to one thousandth of the level at removal.
 This provides a technical incentive to delay further action with HLW until the radioactivity has reduced to about 0.1% of its original level.